jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 };
 ```

-(Apologies - apparently  `highlightjs` doesn't know what generics are.)
+(Apologies, `highlightjs` has a bug; there's a fix on the way.)

 Pretty cool no?
 OK it's a bit verbose.
 But I think it's cool.

-Essentially we use generics to pass through the segments of the eventual css class,
+Essentially we use generics to pass through the segments of the eventual CSS class,
 then Template Literal Types too join them together.

 Type inference means that when we use it all the generis go away and it ends up nice and clean
 (just like before).

+Here's an example usage:

 ```ts
 const carouselBlock = makeHookBlock("carousel");